What is pre-eclampsia?

 What are the symptoms?

-Early signs include high blood pressure and having protein in the urine.
+Early signs of pre-eclampsia include high blood pressure and having protein in the urine.
 Further symptoms may include swelling of the feet, ankles, face and hands, severe headache, vision problems and pain just below the ribs.

 What causes pre-eclampsia?